 Mosdeng refers to the key technique involved in marinating and seasoning.
 To prepare Mui Borok Mosdeng, succulent chunks of pork or sometimes fish are marinated with local ingredients.
 These include crushed red chili peppers, garlic, ginger, and green herbs.

-The marinated meat is then grilled or smoked to perfection, infusing it with a smoky and spicy essence.
+Then grill or smoke the marinated meat to perfection, infusing it with a smoky and spicy essence.
 The dish showcases Tripura’s love for bold flavors and contrasts, with the tender meat offsetting the fiery marinade.

 7. Mosdeng Serma